 The person who taught me

-KANJIKI Founder, Professional Snowboarder
+Founder of KANJIKI and Professional Snowboarder

 Born in Nagano Prefecture in 1986, Kanjiki is a professional snowboarder known for his stylish riding style, and also produces the apparel brand "Brew."
 In 2022, he launched "KANJIKI JAPAN," creating innovative snowshoes with a new feel.
 He is passionate about creating snowshoes that enrich the lives of people living and playing in Japan's snowy country